MicrosoftDocs/win32/desktop-src/Msi/changing-the-product-code.md

 ---
-Description: 'The product code is a GUID that is the principal identification of an application or product.
-See Product Codes.' ms.assetid: '4de84885-587d-405f-ba85-d62e09e8ba92'
+Description: The product code is a GUID that is the principal identification of an application or product.
+See Product Codes. ms.assetid: 4de84885-587d-405f-ba85-d62e09e8ba92
-title: Changing the Product Code
+title: Changing the Product Code ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Changing the Product Code